2013 Zimbabwean general election: Results

 Robert Mugabe won 62% of the vote to claim a sixth term as president, and was sworn in on Thursday 22 August.
 Morgan Tsvangirai finished second with 34% of the vote.
 Mugabe's ZANU–PF party also dominated the parliamentary election winning 196 seats.
 Tsvangirai's Movement for Democratic Change party won 70 seats.

 Reports by the Zimbabwe Election Support Network monitoring group said as many as one million people, mostly in urban areas (which tend to favour the MDC), were unable to cast votes.
 Other reports suggested that people had been forced to vote for Mugabe.
 The African Union also had monitors in place and said the election could have been handled better, but that initial reports indicated a fair election had occurred.
 Western groups were not allowed to send monitors.

 President

 National Assembly

-Two independents were elected, both of whom had failed to win the ZANU–PF nomination for their constituencies.